 Don’t forget to ask questions!
 Maybe you’re an inquisitive person and asking questions comes easy to you—you want to understand.
 But maybe it’s harder.
 Just make sure that you know what you need to succeed.

-“A coach is available for questions/concerns/etc, provides feedback, is understanding and listens to their runner,” says Stockton.
+“A coach is available for questions/concerns/etc., provides feedback, is understanding, and listens to their runners,” says Stockton.
 “As a coach, I am here to help you to push yourself, but I also know when to back off, when to rest, and when a break is needed.”

 If you’re not comfortable talking to someone about your running and any other pertinent life information, then you’re not going to get the most benefit from hiring a coach.
 Save yourself some money and wait to hire a coach until you know that you can be open and honest.